webpack-contrib/copy-webpack-plugin/README.md

 pnpm add -D copy-webpack-plugin
 ```

-Then add the plugin to your `webpack` config.
+Then add the plugin to your `webpack` configuration.
 For example:

 **webpack.config.js**